Chart Color Schemes

 Strathnairn is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Strathnairn, as per the latest Census, 83.6% of dwellings were houses while 16.4% comprised semi-detached homes, apartments, and other types.
-This contrasts with the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Strathnairn stood at 8.1%, with mortgaged properties at 86.4% and rented ones at 5.5%.
-The median monthly mortgage repayment was $2,191, surpassing the Australian Capital Territory average of $2,000.
-Weekly rent in Strathnairn was $515, higher than the Australian Capital Territory's $430.
-Nationally, Strathnairn's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Strathnairn, as per the latest Census, 83.6% of dwellings were houses while 16.4% consisted of other types such as semi-detached homes and apartments.
+This differs from the Australian Capital Territory's figures where 69.4% were houses and 30.5% were other dwellings.
+Home ownership in Strathnairn stood at 8.1%, with mortgaged dwellings at 86.4% and rented ones at 5.5%.
+The median monthly mortgage repayment was $2,191, higher than the ACT average of $2,000.
+Weekly rent median was $515 compared to the ACT's $430.
+Nationally, Strathnairn's mortgage repayments were significantly higher at $2,191 versus the Australian average of $1,863, and rents were substantially higher at $515 compared to the national figure of $375.

 Frequently Asked Questions - Housing